 The jazz talent of tomorrow is right on your doorstep and could be visiting your school soon!

 Based in Greenwich, Trinity Laban’s world-class jazz programme has launched the careers of many of the top names on the current UK music scene including Nubya Garcia, Moses Boyd, Laura Jurd and Deschanel Gordon.
-To celebrate the return of live music and directly inspire the next generation of young musicians, for 2021-22 Trinity Laban’s large jazz ensembles are offering exclusive and FREE performances in schools across London.
+To celebrate the return of live music and directly inspire the next generation of young musicians, Trinity Laban’s large jazz ensembles are currently offering exclusive and FREE performances in schools across London.

 Jazz on Tour performances are primarily targeted to KS3 year groups, but will also be appropriate for KS4 pupils and older KS2 school years.